 Let M be a set of correspondence assertions that defines a mapping between V and S, that is, M satisfies that the conditions stated in Definition 2.5.
 Assume that each class C in V is associated with a namespace prefix.

-Table 2 shows the transformation rules induced by the correspondence assertions in M. For example, the rule on the right-hand side of Line 5 indicates that, for each tuple t of R such that t.A is not null: (1) one should compute s, the URI of the instance of domain D of P that t represents, using the class correspondence assertion ΨD; (2) translate the value of A in tuple t, generating the literal v; (3) associate v as the value for property P of s.
+Table 2 shows the transformation rules induced by the correspondence assertions in M. For example, the rule on the right-hand side of Line 5 indicates that, for each tuple t of R such that t.A is not null, one should:

+Compute the URI s of the instance of domain D of P that t represents, using the class correspondence assertion ΨD: D(s)R(t),BD[t,s], where BD[t,s] stands for “HasURI[Ψ](t,s)”, if the CCA for D follows Line 1 of Table 2, or BD[t,s] stands for “HasURI[Ψ](t,s),(t)”, if the CCA for D follows Line 1;

+Translate the value of A in tuple t, generating the literal v;

+Associate v as the value for property P of s.

 Table 1.
 Built-in predicates